Globular cluster: History of observations

 The first known globular cluster, now called M 22, was discovered in 1665 by Abraham Ihle, a German amateur astronomer.
 The cluster Omega Centauri, easily visible in the southern sky with the naked eye, was known to ancient astronomers like Ptolemy as a star, but was reclassified as a nebula by Edmond Halley in 1677, then finally as a globular cluster in the early 19th century by John Herschel.
 The French astronomer Abbé Lacaille listed NGC 104, NGC 4833, M 55, M 69, and NGC 6397 in his 1751–1752 catalogue.
 The low resolution of early telescopes prevented individual stars in a cluster from being visually separated until Charles Messier observed M 4 in 1764.

 When William Herschel began his comprehensive survey of the sky using large telescopes in 1782, there were 34 known globular clusters.
 Herschel discovered another 36 and was the first to resolve virtually all of them into stars.
 He coined the term globular cluster in his Catalogue of a Second Thousand New Nebulae and Clusters of Stars (1789).
-In 1914 Harlow Shapley began a series of studies of globular clusters, published across about forty scientific papers.
+In 1914, Harlow Shapley began a series of studies of globular clusters, published across about forty scientific papers.
 He examined the clusters' RR Lyrae variables (stars which he assumed were Cepheid variables) and used their luminosity and period of variability to estimate the distances to the clusters.
-It was later found that RR Lyrae variables are fainter than Cepheid variables, causing Shapley to overestimate the distances.
+RR Lyrae variables were later found to be fainter than Cepheid variables, causing Shapley to overestimate the distances.